Adaptive Clustering Using Kernel Density Estimators

 \begin{definition} Let \assx P be satisfied.
 Then we say that $P$ has thick level sets of order $\g\in (0,1]$ up to the level $\rss>0$, if there exist constants $\cthick\geq 1$ and $\dthick\in (0,1]$ such that, for all $\d\in(0, \dthick]$ and $\r\in [0,\r^{**}]$, we have

 In this case, we call $\psi(\d) := 3\cthick\d^\g$ the thickness function of $P$. \end{definition}

-The following assumption, which collects all concepts introduced so far, describes the distributions we wish to cluster.
+The following assumption, which collects all concepts introduced so far, describes the finite measures we wish to cluster.

-\begin{assumption}{M} The distribution $P$ can be clustered between $\r^*$ and $\r^{**}$.
+\begin{assumption}{M} The finite measure $P$ can be clustered between $\r^*$ and $\r^{**}$.
 In addition, $P$ has thick level sets of order $\g\in (0,1]$ up to the level $\rss$.
 We denote the corresponding thickness function by $\psi$ and write $\ts$ for the function defined in \eqref{reg-cluster-lem-def-tds-new}. \end{assumption}